ultimate271/notes/tolkien/akallabeth.md

 or so wide that our ships cannot overcome it, why should we not go to Avallónë and greet there our friends?'

+### Others talk of going even to Aman
 And some there were who said: 'Why should we not go even to Aman, and taste there, were it but for a day, the bliss of the Powers?
 Have we not become mighty among the people of Arda?'

+### The Eldar report the grivances to Manwë, who sends messengers to Númenór
 The Eldar reported these words to the Valar, and Manwë was grieved, seeing a cloud gather on the noontide of Númenor.
 And he sent messengers to the Dúnedain, who spoke earnestly to the King, and to all who would listen, concerning the fate and fashion of the world.

+### The messanger explains the Doom of the World
 'The Doom of the World,' they said, 'One alone can change who made it.
 And were you so to voyage that escaping all deceits and snares you came indeed to Aman, the Blessed Realm, little would it profit you.
 For it is not the land of Manwë